3mmaRand/useR2019_tutorial/README.md

 #### Mac user with a Error?
 A couple of mac users reported an error "No module named pandas"

-This solution given by William Farin - Thank you William!!
+This solution, given by William Farin, might help.
+Thank you William!!

 Create as Renviron.
 File in a terminal: